raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 # Composeable Recognizers

 Composeable recognizers and patterns are particularly interesting.
 Just as human languages are built by layers of composition, all sorts of mechanical languages are structured using composition.
 JSON is a perfect example: A JSON element like a list is composed of zero or more arbitrary JSON elements, which themselves could be lists, and so forth.

+Regular expressions and regexen are both built with composition.
+If you have two regular expresisons, `A` and `B`, you can create a new regular expression that is teh union of `A` and

 If we want to build a recognizer for recognizers, it would be ideal to build smaller recognizers for things like strings, and then use composition to build more complicated recognizers for elements like lists of strings, or "objects."